tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

 	population BIGINT NOT NULL,
 );

-**4) ML MODEL:**
+**4) ML MODEL:**         !!!!!!!REMINDER2ME: ADD UPDATED PICS HERE AND REMOVE FROM BELOW!!!!!!!

  - Description of preliminary data preprocessing

-   - Data cleaning: Remove the irrelevant observations from collect data, including the null value and duplicate data.
+   1) Data cleaning: Remove the irrelevant observations from collect data, including the null value and duplicated data
-   - Data intergration: combime independent variable and dependent variable each year as one table (2015-2019)
+   2) Data intergration: combime independent variable and dependent variable each year as one table (2015-2019)
-     -	Independent variable: kilotonnes, crime rate, immigration population, median immigration wage, household income, provicial population.
+     -	Independent variable: kilotonnes/Greenhouse gas, crime rate, household income, provicial population, immigration population, median immigration 	wage
-     -	Dependent variable: provincial house prices.
+     -	Dependent variable: provincial house prices
-   - Data reduction: reduce dimensionality (scale method), create a dummy data for each province into 0 or 1.
+   3) Data reduction: reduce dimensionality (scale method), create a dummy data for each province into 0 or 1
-   - Data type transfer: change string to float type.
+   4) Data type transfer: change string to float type

-- Description of preliminary feature engineering and preliminary feature selection, including their decision-making process
+- Description of preliminary feature(s) engineering and preliminary feature(s) selection, including their decision-making process

    -  Separate each province's house price from 2015 to 2019.
 Each line includes all the independent and dependent variables.
-Apply the time lag process to the previous years to forecast the future house price.
+Apply the time lag process 	to the previous years to forecast the future house prices

 - Description of how data was split into training and testing sets

-   - 80% of dependant and independant variables are the training sets, 20% of them are test sets.
+   - 80% of dependant and independant variables are the training sets, 20% of them are test sets

 - Explanation of model choice, including limitations and benefits

   - Model: multi-variables regression

   - Description: the outcome of the analysis is continuous by each year to figure out the different variables that affect the house price.
-Therefore, we use the unsupervised machine learning method to analyze the future house price.
-In addition, our team used three provinces to train the model based on the existing data, then used the same model to predict the 2020 house price based on the 2019 data.
+Therefore, we 	use the unsupervised machine learning method to analyze the future house prices.
+In addition, our team used three provinces to train the model 		based on the existing data, then used the same model to predict the 2020 house prices based on the 2019 data.

   -	Limitations:

     -	Only can continuous numerical can be counted in data.
     -   We can not measure accuracy for 2020 price because we don't have the 2020 actual data to refer.
     -   The model can only show the effects of selected features and cannot analyze factors that were not selected.

   -	Benefits:

     -	We can train and test the model to predict the future house price.
     -   We can used the 2018 and 2019 original values to the dataset to calculate the accurancy.
     -   Clearly demonstrate which factors have the greatest impact on house prices in each province.

 **5) DASHBOARD:**

+The final Dashboard Presentation, including interactive/dynamic depictions for:

+	1) map of prices and population per province (choose prov dropdown to highlight features in 2)

+	2) dynamic features bubble chart for house prices (please change drop down options to view different features)

+	3) dynamic features by budget (please chose desired budget with slider to view associated features)

+	4)Temp addition of Correlation Heatmap from ML Model (Right)

+	5)Added url to github with logo (top right) on header:

+	link: <a href="https://lovepik.com/images/png-banking.html">Banking Png vectors by Lovepik.com</a>

 <img width="1440" alt="Screen Shot 2022-04-11 at 6 42 07 PM" src="https://user-images.githubusercontent.com/90135381/162845199-9ace348c-79a7-421f-a45a-a503e330c303.png">